Ronald M. Sega

-Ronald "Ron" Michael Sega (also Ronald Šega) (Ph.D.) (born December 4, 1952) is professor of systems engineering and Vice President for Energy and the Environment at the Colorado State University Research Foundation, a non-profit advocacy organization supporting CSU.
+Ronald Michael "Ron" Sega (born December 4, 1952) is an American former astronaut who is professor of systems engineering and Vice President for Energy and the Environment at the Colorado State University Research Foundation, a non-profit advocacy organization supporting CSU.
 He is also the Vice President and Enterprise Executive for Energy and Environment at Ohio State University.
 From August 2005 to August 2007, he served as Under Secretary of the Air Force.
 He is a retired major general in the United States Air Force and a former NASA astronaut.
 Sega was born in Cleveland, Ohio, he is of Slovene origin.
 He was married to fellow astronaut Bonnie J. Dunbar.
 He is now married to Ann Sega and they have two sons.
 He has lived in both Northfield, Ohio and Colorado Springs.

 Education

 Sega graduated from Nordonia High School, Macedonia, Ohio, in 1970 after which he received a Bachelor of Science degree in mathematics and physics from the United States Air Force Academy in 1974, a Master of Science degree in physics from Ohio State University in 1975, and a doctorate in electrical engineering from University of Colorado at Boulder in 1982.